 These vegetable grill baskets are notable for their ability to broil or flash-grill, which is similar to flash-frying, only with dry heat and oil coating the food itself.
 In particular, Chef Tony recommends shaker grilling baskets with high side walls (about 4–6 inches) and a latching top (you’re going to shake these things, after all).
 Shrimp, mussels, and mixed or sliced veggies are perfect for baskets of this type, which are also extremely practical when you need to grill and transfer large batches of stuffed peppers or eggplant.
 As with other kinds of BBQ basket accessories, you’ve got your choice from a handful of materials and can select models with or without handles to fit your grilling style.

 Specialized Grilling Baskets

 Most BBQ baskets fit nicely into one of the above categories, but a few… Well, let’s just say they’re made for one thing and one thing only.
-Items like a locking quesadilla basket are designed specifically for those half-moon pouches of goodness, while a press-and-grill burger basket or a meatball grill basket aren’t exactly the best veggie vessels.
+Items like a locking quesadilla basket are designed specifically for those half-moon pouches of goodness, while a meatball grill basket isn’t exactly the best veggie vessel.
 Though they’re excellent at helping with a specific food, you won’t enjoy the versatility other types of grilling baskets provide.
 And maybe you’re OK with that — as long as you can keep your food on the grates instead of sliding between them, everyone will be happy.